 With a gross domestic product (GDP) of $8.8 trillion and a GDP real growth rate of more than 7 per cent, the country is growing in appeal for both native and international investors.

-Although the market has experienced a degree of volatility in recent years thanks to somewhat opaque lending practices, current market conditions in both the commercial and residential real estate sectors indicate there is a great deal of opportunity for investors to buy while prices are lower than they have been in recent years and then convert those properties to performing assets.
+However, current market conditions in both the commercial and residential real estate sectors indicate that there is a great deal of opportunity for investors to buy while prices are lower than they have been in recent years, and then convert those properties into performing assets.

 Local investors may opt to purchase and hold properties that may appeal to international funds with greater purchasing power for sale at a later date or develop and add value to those properties to the benefit of their own portfolios.

-Regardless of your strategy of choice, India’s current real estate market offers a variety of options for both genders today thanks in large part to several relatively recent amendments to legislation governing property ownership and inheritance rights, which have made women far more aware of their rights to own and inherit property under the country’s laws.
+Regardless of your strategy of choice, India’s current real estate market offers a variety of options for both genders today, thanks in large part to several relatively recent amendments to legislation governing property ownership and inheritance rights.
+This has made women far more aware of their rights to own and inherit property under the country’s laws.

 Female investors should take note of the massive opportunities available to them to leverage their capital in productive ways at all levels of risk across the spectrum.

-Whether you prefer investing in your own entrepreneurial venture, creating predictable, passive returns in traditional account settings, or establishing a pattern of growth in an emerging real estate market in a first- or second-tier city or elsewhere, there are countless opportunities for the creative and bold investor.
+You may prefer investing in your own entrepreneurial venture and creating predictable, passive returns in traditional account settings.
+Or you may prefer to establish a pattern of growth in an emerging real estate market in a first- or second-tier city or elsewhere.